singnet/dev-portal/tutorials/client/java/index.md

   use.

-There are couple of additional parameters in the code below. `ipfsRpcEndpoint` and `registryAddress` are optional but in case of the tutorial we should specify them properly because we are using a custom SingularityNET environment.
+There are couple of additional parameters in the code below. `ipfsRpcEndpoint` and `registryAddress` are optional we should specify them properly when we are using a custom SingularityNET environment.

 Next two sections explain how to setup [Maven](#maven) and [Gradle](#gradle) projects.